 Jo then started to deal my tarot cards and would tell me things as she did.
 She said it’d be starting a new journey soon, where I’ll grow into myself and become stronger, but I need to be careful that I don’t trip over pitfalls.
 She also said I’m like a sponge and tend to take on other peoples’ problems, but I should cleanse myself and be rid of other peoples’ problems.

 One of the really accurate messages was surrounding the month of October.
-Jo said that October is a gentle reminder of devastation I’ve felt, but it’s laid to rest now and I should use it to move on and be stronger.
+Jo said that October is a gentle reminder of devastation I’ve felt, but it’s laid to rest now.
+She said I should use it to move on and be stronger.
 When I booked this reading, I had in my mind that I would have liked a message from my friend Jordan, who passed away in October 2015.
 I think this was Jo’s way of saying that he knows I wanted to hear from him, but he couldn’t come through to give me a message.

 To conclude my session, Jo did a quick recap of everything she had seen in my cards and the messages the spirit had sent, and before I knew it, my hour was up.